souvikmaji/leaderboard/README.md

 -   Unit tests
 -   Hosting
 -   Use datatable sorting feature
--   Refactor logic for query parameter parsing from the controller
 -   Read database credentials at app start for the first time.
 -   Test with a larger dataset